 In humans, if the number of chromosomes changes, it can lead to changes in growth and development, according to Medline Plus.
 When an organism is missing chromosomes or has extra chromosomes it is known as aneuploidy.
 Trisomy, refers to the presence of an extra chromosome in cells, an example of a condition caused by trisomy is Down's Syndrome.
 People with Down's Syndrome have three copies of chromosome 21, instead of two copies.

 The only human cells that do not contain a pair of chromosomes are reproductive cells (gametes).
 Egg and sperm cells carry just one copy of each chromosome so that when they unite they become a single cell containing a pair of chromosomes.

-Humans have an additional pair of sex chromosomes for a total of 46 chromosomes.
-The sex chromosomes are referred to as X and Y, and their combination determines a person's sex.
-Human females have two XX chromosomes while males possess an XY pairing.
+Human sex chromosomes are referred to as X and Y, and their combination determines a person's sex.
+Typically, human females have two X chromosomes while males possess an XY pairing.
 This XY sex-determination system is found in most mammals as well as some reptiles and plants.

 Whether a person has XX or XY chromosomes is determined when a sperm fertilizes an egg.
-Unlike the body's other cells, the cells in the egg and sperm — called gametes or sex cells — possess only one chromosome.
+Unlike the body's other cells, the cells in the egg and sperm — called gametes or sex cells — possess only one chromosome, known as haploid.
 Gametes are produced by meiosis cell division, which results in the divided cells having half the number of chromosomes as the parent, or progenitor, cells.
-In the case of humans, this means that parent cells have two chromosomes and gametes have one.
+In the case of humans, this means that parent cells have two chromosomes, known as diploid and gametes have one.